tznind/Wanderer/Cookbook.md

 ### RoomHas
 <sup>[[View Test]](./Tests/Cookbook/RoomHas.cs)</sup>

-If you want to check for something in the [Room] an [Actor] is in rather than the [Actor] themselves you can use the `RoomHas` condition.
+If you want to check for something in the [Room] an [Actor] is in rather than the [Actor] themselves you can use the `Check: Room` condition.
 For example we could create a 'Bionic Arm' that requires a medical bay to install.

 **Note: RoomHas also includes anything any Actor in the room Has (or items they are carrying)**